Ayse-Tekes-Kennesaw-State-University/Compliant-Mechanisms-and-Soft-Robots-Virtual-Lab/README.md

 - Design simple and complex compliant mechanisms using the hinges and beams (Modules 1 & 2),
 - Design and motion analysis of soft robots (Module 3)

+#### Requirements
+- Since the virtual lab is developed in MATLAB R2021b, user needs to download the entire package either in R2021b and newer versions of MATLAB.
+- Good news: No pripor knowledge of MATLAB SImscape is required for running simulations on the presented submodules.
+User needs to enter the inputs using the mask.
+Data will be exported for further analysis.
+- User needs beginner level MATLAB SImscape knowledge to design a new compliant mechanism or soft robots using the submodules.